alexland/numpy-tutorial-for-data-scientists/README.md

 * sort the data by the value of a given column, according to each class

 * random sample 100 data points from the population

+* calculate similarity metrics

+* run-length encoding (RLE)

+* distance matrix (2D array comprised of pair-wise distances)

+* finding the data point(s) in a data set closest to a new data point.

 * representing the data as an image

+* covariance matrix